The resources on this page have been recommended for Mission families by MPSD Student Services and Siwal Si’wes Indigenous Education Department:

 ____________________________________________________________

 Multilingual Mental Health Videos – Ontario Public Health has released multilingual videos to support the mental health of families.
-Available in English, French, Somali, Arabic and Mandarin, the 2 to 3-minute videos provide ideas and tips on how to become or stay resilient as the COVID-19 pandemic persists.
+Available in English, French, Somali, Arabic and Mandarin, the 2 to 3-minute videos provide ideas and tips on how to become or stay resilient .
 Thanks to David Keohane from Alberta!

 ____________________________________________________________